 The Spanish option of the applied modern language and culture degree provides advanced study of Spanish language and culture that directly applies to the global economy in which you’ll work.
 You will learn to speak, understand, read, and write in Spanish, as well as gain a proficiency in the culture and traditions surrounding the language and geographic region.
 You’ll pair your study of Spanish with a secondary major or minor computing, engineering, business, the arts, or the sciences.

-Study abroad in Spain or the Latin Americas on your mind?
+Study Abroad in Spain or Latin America

 The applied modern language and culture major includes a required international experience where students live, study, or work in an international location.
 Through study abroad or an international co-op, students immerse themselves in their chosen language, engage in cultural customs and traditions, and broaden their global perspective and understanding.